MohimenulRafi/DiffImp/README.md

 ## Prepare dataset for ML models ##

-We construct the benchmark machine learning datasets from the MIMIC III clinical database following https://github.com/YerevaNN/mimic3-benchmarks
+We construct the benchmark machine learning datasets from the MIMIC III clinical database following https://github.com/YerevaNN/mimic3-benchmarks <br />
-The eICU benchmark dataset was used from https://github.com/mostafaalishahi/eICU_Benchmark
+The eICU benchmark dataset was used from https://github.com/mostafaalishahi/eICU_Benchmark <br />
+Please follow the instructions from the benchmark github repository to build the benchmark dataset.

 ## BERT Instruction ##